A few scanning tips

 If you don't know your screen size, then the Windows - Start - Settings - Control Panel - Display icon - Settings tab will show or change it.
 Or on the Macintosh, at the Apple Monitor Control Panel.

-Popular video screen size settings are:
+Popular video screen size settings historically have been:

 640x480 or 800x600 pixels for 14 inch monitors

 800x600 or 1024x768 pixels for 15 inch monitors

 1024x768 or 1152x864 pixels for 17 inch monitors

 1152x864 or 1280x1024 pixels for 19 inch monitors

 1. Now the current browsers also zoom the images when we zoom the text size, to keep the page layout more consistent.
 They also resample the images to be larger (to match the larger text size).

 2. Also we sometimes change our Windows text size ourself, perhaps to 120% text size to better see text on larger screens.